molfat66/website/content/home/about.md

 # Biography

-Matt is currently a doctoral student in the Operations Research department at UC Berkeley.
+Matt is currently a doctoral candidate in the Industrial Engineering and Operations Research (IEOR) department at UC Berkeley working on fairness in the context of machine learning.
+He received his B.S. in Systems Engineering and Mathematics from the University of Virgina in 2014, and his M.S. in IEOR from UC Berkeley in 2016.
+In between, he spent a year as a bond trader at Wells Fargo.